-Body found in Wentwood Reservoir is woman, police say - BBC News
+Body found in reservoir is a woman

 Gwent Police is investigating after a member of the public reported the discovery in Wentwood Reservoir.

-There is a "possibility" they could be Sandie Bowen, whose husband murdered her in 1997 but never revealed where he hid her body, her daughter said.
+There is a "possibility" they could be of 53-year-old Sandie Bowen, whose husband murdered her in 1997 but never revealed where he hid her body, her daughter said.

 Forensic teams are working with officers to identify the body.